Mortgages

 Equity release can help people release cash (equity) in their homes for a particular purpose, e.g. retirement income.

-Some buy to let mortgages and Bridging Finance are not regulated by the Financial Conduct Authority
+Most Buy to Let mortgages and some Bridging Loans are not regulated by the Financial Conduct Authority.

 A lifetime mortgage is not suitable for everyone and may affect your entitlement to means tested benefits, so it is important to seek financial advice before taking any action.
 If you are considering releasing equity from your home, you should consider all options available before equity release.